anakic/Jot/README.md

 	}
 ```

-The class is now self-descriptive about tracking, just like with the attributes approach, only in this case it manipulates the tracking configuration directly, which is a bit more flexible.
+The class is now self-descriptive about tracking, just like with the attributes approach.
+In this case, it manipulates its tracking configuration directly, which is a bit more flexible compared to using attributes.

 All that's needed now to start tracking an instance of this class is to call: